bug7a/javascript-mobile-app-template/README.md

 # Mobile App UI Template for Apache Cordova
 Simple and fully customizable user interface template.
-Design for mobile app development on Apache Cordova framework.
-Developed with JavaScript and basic.js technique.
-(This is the Alpha version.)
+Design for mobile app development on Apache Cordova framework.<br>(This is the Beta version.)

-- Platforms: iOS, Android<br><br>
+- Platforms: iOS, Android<br>

+- It reduces production costs and enables the project to be developed quickly.<br>
+- Developed project; It can run on Android, iOS, and the web.<br>
+- Most of the JavaScript libraries can be used in the project.<br>
+- Native functions can be used with Cordova plugins.<br>(File System, Database, Bluetooth, Camera, File Transfer, BarcodeScanner, Google Maps, etc.)<br>
+- The syntax of the programming language is simple.
+This makes learning easier.<br>
+- HTML and CSS codes are written automatically by the basic.js library.<br>
+- It is designed with an object-based logic close to software development experience.<br>
+- It has the same positioning logic as the interface design tools.
+This too; makes it easy to translate your design into an application.<br><br>

-### Installation
+### INSTALLATION:

 Run following command to install this template in your current folder.